 “I keep finding bugs in my kitchen” is something we hear all the time.
 Most people believe the kitchen is the most problematic area of the home for pests.
 I would have to agree, we get numerous reports about pests being in the kitchen more so than any other part of the house.

-The kitchen is a gathering spot for many bugs, insects, and rodents who are looking for food to eat, water to drink, and shelter from outside weather conditions.
+The kitchen is an assembly area for a lot of bugs, insects, and rodents who are seeking food to eat, water to drink, and shelter from outdoor weather conditions.
 So what are the most common bugs, insects and rodents you will find in the kitchen?

 What Are The Most Common Kitchen Bugs, Insects, and Rodents?

 Although there can be different types of bugs throughout your house, a select few will always find a way to your kitchen and make themselves at home.
 It’s a good idea for you to know what to expect when it comes to bugs living in and around your kitchen.